stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 }
 ```

 The `update` method accepts an X-Y coordinate relative to the specified viewport dimensions, i.e. the mouse pointer location.
-Note that this method signature matches the handler interface of a `PositionEvent`.

 The view direction of the free-look camera is determined as follows: